stefaweb/Q17-Amplifier/Q17-TURBO 1.0/README.md

 <b>For the Q17-TURBO project (200W @ 8 Ohms):</b><br>
 <br>
-The first version of the board was released on September, 9 2022.<br>
+The first version of the board was released on January, 6 2023.<br>
 <br>
 <br>
 All files are located in Q17-TURBO directory:<br>